William B. Francis

-William Bates Francis (October 25, 1860 - December 5, 1954) was a U.S. Representative from Ohio for two terms from 1911 to 1915.
+William Bates Francis (October 25, 1860 - December 5, 1954) was an American lawyer and politician who served two terms as a U.S. representative from Ohio for two terms from 1911 to 1915.

 Early life and career

 Born near Updegraff, Ohio, Francis attended the public schools.

 He studied law, and was admitted to the bar in 1889 and commenced practice in Martins Ferry, Ohio.

-City solicitor in 1897, 1898, and 1900.
+He was city solicitor in 1897, 1898, and 1900.

-He served as member of the board of school examiners of Martins Ferry 1903-1908.
+He served as member of the board of school examiners of Martins Ferry from 1903 to 1908.

-He served as delegate to the Democratic National Convention in 1904.

-He served as member of the board of education of Martins Ferry 1908-1914.
+He served as delegate to the Democratic National Convention in 1904, and as member of the board of education of Martins Ferry from 1908 to 1914.

 Congress

 Francis was elected as a Democrat to the Sixty-second and Sixty-third Congresses (March 4, 1911 - March 4, 1915).

 He was an unsuccessful candidate for reelection in 1914 to the Sixty-fourth Congress.

 Later career

-He resumed the practice of his profession.

-He served as chairman of the Ohio State Civil Service 1931-1935.
+He resumed the practice of his profession and served as chairman of the Ohio State Civil Service 1931 to 1935.

 Supervisor of properties for aid to aged, until his retirement.

 Resided in Martins Ferry and later in St. Clairsville, Ohio, until his death.